Understanding Why Accessibility Standards Differ For Historic Building Projects

 People Also Ask

-The five core accessibility standards are the Web Content Accessibility Guidelines (WCAG), the Authoring Tool Accessibility Guidelines (ATAG), the User Agent Accessibility Guidelines (UAAG), the Accessible Rich Internet Applications (WAI-ARIA) specification, and the EN 301 549 standard in Europe.
-WCAG is the most widely recognized, providing principles for perceivable, operable, understandable, and robust web content.
+The five core accessibility standards are the Web Content Accessibility Guidelines (WCAG), Authoring Tool Accessibility Guidelines (ATAG), User Agent Accessibility Guidelines (UAAG), Accessible Rich Internet Applications (WAI-ARIA), and the ISO/IEC 40500 standard.
+WCAG is the most widely adopted, providing principles for perceivable, operable, understandable, and robust web content.
 ATAG focuses on making authoring tools themselves accessible.
-UAAG covers web browsers and media players.
-WAI-ARIA defines ways to make dynamic web content accessible.
-EN 301 549 is a harmonized European standard for public procurement of ICT products and services.
-Adherence to these standards, particularly WCAG, is crucial for creating inclusive digital environments and is often a legal requirement.
+UAAG covers browsers and media players.
+WAI-ARIA provides technical specifications for dynamic web applications.
+ISO/IEC 40500 is the international adoption of WCAG 2.0.
+Adherence to these standards, particularly WCAG, is a fundamental aspect of professional digital service and compliance, ensuring technology is usable for people with disabilities.

 Google